Amsterdamys/configuration-files-generator/README.md

 ```
 ##### 4. parameters

-Clone parameters.yml.dist to parameters.yml (there are some tests parameters)
+Clone parameters.yml.dist to parameters.yml, now there are some tests parameters.
+This file is not required, It's used for generating command with these parameters.
+You may compose such command manually.

 ```yml
 DB__TEST__HOST: "localhost"